From Increasing Curb Appeal to Maximizing Natural Light, Find Out How to Effectively Stage Your Home This Summer

 Boost Your Curb Appeal

 Many buyers will make a decision about a house without ever stepping through the door.
 In order to get potential buyers into your home, a beautiful, welcoming entryway is necessary.
 Add to your

 this summer by touching up the front of the house—repaint or wash siding, clean the windows, and add some natural color.
 Invest in landscaping and surround the front door with flowers.

 Show Off Your Outdoor Space

-There is no better time to highlight outdoor space
+There is no better time to

 than the summer months.
 Even if you just have a small balcony or patio, showing it off can do wonders for getting your house sold.
 Get buyers excited about spending time out there with casual seating and colorful accents.
 Add some plants to give it a natural feel.